 Lots more tips on startup online business costs here.

-Step One: get a .com domain from Rebel on sale for a limited time.
+Step One: get a .com domain from Rebel.
+Your first year is ALWAYS on sale.